ivan-ristovic/DiscordBotTemplate/README.md

 [![Discord Server](https://discord.com/api/guilds/794671727291531274/embed.png)](https://discord.gg/z7KZGQQxRz)

 ## About
 This is a semi-advanced Discord bot template written in C# (.NET 6) using [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus), made for developers that wish to start from a service-oriented and auto-extensible bot, rather than from scratch.
 The bot is backed by a database of your choice (SQLite, PostgreSQL), and it is easy to add more database providers to suit your needs.
+Logging is done via Serilog, and the bot configuration file has various switches that modify the logging procedure (log level, file logging, file rolling intervals etc.).
+The bot comes along with a owner-only module set, supplying basic commands such as avatar/name/status changes, code execution, command manipulation etc.

 To see a more complex bot that inspired the creation of this example, check out [TheGodfather](https://github.com/ivan-ristovic/the-godfather)!